Netflix/metaflow-nflx-extensions/README.md

   (see: https://github.com/conda/conda/issues/11775).
 The workaround is to have `micromamba` available which does not have this issue and which Metaflow will use if it is present
-- `conda-lock` has issues with certain name clashes between conda and pip packages.
-  See https://github.com/conda/conda-lock/pull/290 for more information.
 - Transmuting packages with `micromamba` is not supported for cross-platform transmutes due to https://github.com/mamba-org/mamba/issues/2328.
+It also does not work properly when transmuting from `.conda` packages to `.tar.bz2` packages.
   Install `conda-package-handling` as well to support this.

 ### Uninstallation
 Uninstalling this package will revert the behavior of the conda decorator to the one